zxc916684603/ecs/intl.en-US/User Guide/Security groups/Add security group rules.md

     TCP 0.5.0.0: 80 0.5.0.0: 0 listening 1172
     ```

-3. Enter `http: // instance public IP address` in the browser address bar.
+3. Enter `http: // instance public IP address` into your browser.
 If access is successful, the rules have been activated.

 ## ECS security group rule priority explanation {#priority .section}